 What Makes the Difference in Treatment Outcomes

 Effective treatment requires matching the intervention to the individual.
-Evidence-based modalities like cognitive-behavioral therapy and dialectical behavior therapy provide excellent clinical tools.
+Evidence-based modalities such as cognitive-behavioral therapy and dialectical behavior therapy are excellent clinical tools.
 Research from institutions like the University of Washington shows that these therapeutic methods offer proven frameworks for emotional regulation.
-Answering does teen therapy actually work is a yes, in the right circumstances.

 When evaluating whether a program will succeed for a doubtful or resistant adolescent, specific clinical differentiators matter.